Evidence Level

 What is the recommended dosage of Potassium?

-Does Potassium interact with medications?
+Does Potassium interact with any medications?